Firefox for Android: Reception

 Usage share of lesser-used mobile browsers since 2013.
 Firefox usage share grew through March and April 2014.

 The main criticisms of the browser pre-version 14 were slow browsing speed, lack of plugin support and performance issues.
 To address these concerns, Mozilla redesigned the browser in version 14.0, adding Flash support, improving start-up speed, as well as other enhancements.
 This update dramatically improved Firefox for Android.
 As of September 2014, the average user rating of Firefox for Android on the Google Play Store is 4.4.

 Compared to the stock Android browser and Chrome on Android, Firefox has a small market share; for the month of November 2015, Firefox for Android usage share of all mobile/tablet browsers was just 0.81%.
 Despite that, Firefox for Android enjoys a high Play Store rating, has over 100 million downloads, and continues to be developed.
 The latest version supports Android 4.0 and higher (as Android 2.3 support was dropped in version 48).

 In its 2015 Android browser comparison, Spanish software news and reviews site Softonic.com awarded Firefox version 37.0.1 the Best of 2015 nod, with reviewer Fabrizio Benedetti citing a good design, efficient memory consumption, the browser's open source nature, and independence.

 In August 2020, Mozilla released a major update of Firefox for Android, version 79, which had been in development for more than 1 year with the codename "Firefox Daylight".
 It was described by Mozilla as being "dramatically redesigned to be faster, easy to use, customizable and private".
 However, it received intense criticism from users, who complained that it was more difficult to use, and slower, and various features were suddenly missing.
 Some online Tech Writers even recommended people to disable the update if possible.

+in February 2026, a new menu redesign was introduced in Firefox for Android that disabled the drop down menu found in version 149 (even if "Enable Composable Toolbar" debug setting was disabled).
+This later affected browser forks such as Waterfox.
+There have been multiple complaints in relation to this following the change and subsequent bug relating to its ability to be reverted since its introduction.